Yosemite Valley campground releases can sell out in minutes

 Search one night at a time instead of only running full-trip searches.

-Set alerts and check repeatedly because cancellations reappear immediately.
+Set alerts and be ready for split stays because cancellations reappear immediately.

 Verify site fit before checkout, especially for trailers and larger setups.